Caswell Air Force Station: History

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 The 766th Radar Squadron was inactivated on 30 September 1980.

 With its closure, Caswell Air Force Station became a Maine National Guard training site.
-Many USAF buildings still in use, although some are in deteriorating condition.
+Many USAF buildings are still in use, although some are in deteriorating condition.
 The FPS-7 and FPS-6 towers still stand along with other operational buildings.
 The Bridgewater Gap Filler site doubled as a fire-lookout tower.
 Both the building and radar tower remain today.